Go-Karting with Bowser

 - The Flash, however, does not have this relationship with Gorilla Grodd, Zoom, or Kadabra because It's Personal.
 Grodd led to the creation of the second Zoom, Zoom caused a Convenient Miscarriage for his wife, although it was Hand Waved later, and Kadabra had already tried to erase his wife from existence.
 The other villains of the city tend to just be trying to make a (dis)honest living or tried to reform and failed.

-- In Justice League Unlimited, this much friendlier relationship is shown when he simply sits down and convinces the Trickster to take his medicine again (after Orion was about ready to administer his form of interrogation).
+- In Justice League Unlimited, this much friendlier relationship is shown when he simply sits down and convinces the Trickster to take his medicine again (after Orion was about ready to administer his form of interrogation), promising to play darts with his foe after he turns himself in.

 - It also comes up in Batman: The Brave and the Bold, when the Rogues flat-out admit they miss the vanished Barry, compare Bats and the other Flashes unfavourably to him, and come close to tears when he returns.